khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 name: Design tokens
 ---

-Design tokens capture decisions and intent in code.
-They abstract out variables like color, typography, and spacing for consistent and meaningful use across tools and platforms.
+Design tokens, simply referred to as tokens, capture decisions and intent in code.
+Tokens abstract out variables like color, typography, and spacing for consistent and meaningful use across tools and platforms.

-## Why we use design tokens
+## Why we use tokens

-Design tokens help us establish a single source of truth for how, when, and why an element from the design system is used.
-On the surface, a design token is a simple json key/value pair, but its value lays in pairing a design decision with an option that exists in the design system.
+Tokens help us establish a single source of truth for how, when, and why an element from the design system is used.
+On the surface, a token is a simple json key/value pair, but its value lays in pairing a design decision with an option that exists in the design system.

 For example, choosing `color.gray.700` for text tells someone nothing about why that color was chosen, or how it may react to different modes like light, dark, or high contrast.
 But, if a token like `color.text.secondary` is applied, someone can understand that the text color is likely less prominent than the primary color regardless of mode.
 The design intent has been communicated and can't be changed without reconsidering the purpose.

-More specifically, we use design tokens to:
+More specifically, we use tokens to:

 - Codify design decisions — capturing them openly and objectively.
 - Synchronize design decisions across design and development tooling.